 IFRS 3 — Continuing employment

-As part of its May 2012 meeting, the Committee considered a request for guidance on the accounting for contingent payments to selling shareholders in circumstances in which those selling shareholders become employees.
-The request for clarification relates to whether IFRS 3 Business Combinations is conclusive in determining whether an arrangement in which payments to an employee are forfeited upon termination is remuneration for post-combination services and not part of the consideration for an acquisition, or whether this is an indicator but not, on its own, determinative that the payment is compensation.
+The Committee received a request for clarification on the accounting under IFRS 3 Business Combinations for contingent payments to selling shareholders in circumstances where those selling shareholders become employees.
+In particular, the Committee was asked to clarify whether IFRS 3.
+B55(a) is conclusive in determining that an arrangement in which payments to an employee that are forfeited upon termination of employment is remuneration for post-combination services and not part of the consideration for an acquisition.